 There are an overwhelming array of conversion kits available on the market today.
-For the benefit of this article we are going to concentrate on the lower powered European spec motors – 250w and 25km/h.
+For the benefit of this article, we are going to concentrate on the lower-powered European spec motors – 250w and 25km/h.

 There are more powerful kits available, but by using one of these you run a very real risk of falling foul of the law, especially if you have an accident and injure someone.
-You could lose your driving license and even face a possible prison sentence (in the worse case scenario).
+You could lose your driving license and even face a possible prison sentence (in the worst-case scenario).

 Types of e-bike kit

 The two main types of conversion kits available are either an electric hub motor or a mid-drive electric motor.

 Hub motor kits usually come with the ‘electric motor’ already laced into a wheel, so you will need to check the wheel size of your bike first.